amalajayan13/Operational-Secure-to-Insecure-Boundary-Estimation-in-a-BB84-Inspired-Finite-Key-Model/README.md

-# Resource-Aware and Operationally Robust Secure-to-Insecure Boundary Estimation in BB84-Inspired Finite-Key Quantum Communications
+# Secure Operating Envelope Estimation for Finite-Key Quantum Communication Systems: A Reproducible Simulation Framework for Disturbance Budgets under Attack Pressure and Implementation Drift

 ## Reproducibility
 This repository contains the Jupyter notebook used for the analysis in the preparation of the study.
 The notebook mainv2.ipynb can be opened and executed directly in Google Colab or a local machine.